- HTML 59.9%

 Hugo iCalendar Theme Component

-A Hugo theme component to generate iCalendar files from your Hugo content.
+A Hugo theme component to generate iCalendar (.ics) files from Hugo content with recurrence rules and alarm support.

 Original work: This theme component is based on hugo-ical-templates by Raoul B.